ajeevani/f1-ml-simulator/README.md

 ## What This App Does

 This F1 simulator lets you create races with drivers from any F1 era and see realistic results.
-The app uses ML models trained on real F1 data to predict how different drivers would perform against each other, even across different time periods.
+The app uses ML models trained on real F1 data to predict how different drivers from across different time periods, would perform against each other in a 2025 F1 Car and Track.

 ## Key Features